morningred88/AWS/AMI.md

 ## EC2 instance migration using AMIs

-### Share the image with other AWS Account
+### EC2 instance migration between AZ

+EC2> Instances> right click the instance ID or  select Action tab on the top>**Create AMI**, then launch instance, select the expect AZ

+### Cross-region instance migration

+EC2>AMI> right click AMI ID or select Action tab on the top> **copy AMI** option, you can define:

+* Destination region
+* Name
+* Description
+* Encryption: Encrypt target EBS snapshot

+### Cross-Account AMI Sharing

+Sharing an AMI does **not affect the ownership**, which means you still own the AMI.

-You can share the image with other AWS account by selecting **Modify Image Permission**:
+You can share the image with other AWS account by selecting **Modify Image Permission**.

 If you set you image as Private, you can **Add Permission** to the specific AWS Account Number.